hm-lang/core/proposals/README.md

 This also works for generic classes like `my_generic[of]` where `of` is a template type;
 `my_function(My_generic[int];)` is short for `my_function(My_generic; my_generic[int])`.

-Class methods technically take an argument for `Me/My/I` everywhere, but instead of writing `my_method(Me, X: int): str`, we can write `::my_method(X: int): str`.
+Class methods technically take an argument for `Me/My/I` everywhere, which is somewhat equivalent to `this` in C++ or JavaScript or `self` in python, but instead of writing `my_method(Me, X: int): str`, we can write `::my_method(X: int): str`.
 This parallels `my_class::my_method` in C++, but in hm-lang we can analogously use `my_class;;my_mutating_method` for a method that can mutate `Me`, i.e.,